 The Fran Abrams Creative Writing Award honors both a high school senior who excels in creative writing and Fran Abrams, who worked tirelessly throughout her career to support the arts and humanities in Montgomery County.
 The Fran Abrams Creative Writing Award will be a competitive award open annually to all Montgomery County high school seniors.
-The award includes a cash prize of $1,000 and an award reception featuring a reading by both the winner and a notable local writer.
+The award includes a cash prize of $1,000 and an award reception featuring a reading by the winner.

-This award is given to a high school senior graduating in the class of 2013 who is enrolled in a public or non-public high school in Montgomery County to benefit his/her pursuit of a creative writing related career.
-The second annual $1,000 Fran Abrams Creative Writing Award for 2013 will be granted following a juried selection process that is based upon the merit of the original work submitted and the applicant’s potential for a creative writing related career, not financial need.
+This award is given to a high school senior graduating in the Class of 2017 who is enrolled in a public or non-public high school in Montgomery County to benefit his/her pursuit of a creative writing related career.
+The sixth annual $1,000 Fran Abrams Creative Writing Award for 2017 will be granted following a juried selection process that is based upon the merit of the original work submitted and the applicant’s potential for a creative writing related career, not financial need.

 An applicant must meet all of the following criteria: